 - Estimated length of hearing.

 Insurer defenses must either be raised at conference or waived.
 No other medical records will be allowed into evidence at hearing unless admitted by the administrative judge as "newly discovered evidence," or if a party files a motion to submit additional medicals on the grounds of the complexity or inadequacy of the impartial report.

 All videos must be approved by the administrative judge before being submitted to the file.

 - Format – WMV or AVI format (WMV is preferred);

 - File size – Files can be no larger than 150 MB or about 15 mins. each;

-- Media – Files must be on a CD – DVDs are NOT acceptable as they will not allow the file to be loaded into DMS.
+- Media – Files must be sent to the judge via link.
+CD – DVDs are NOT acceptable as they will not allow the file to be loaded into DMS.